skkooo27/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/README.md

 - Integrated into Django admin

 ### 2. Permissions and Groups
-- Custom permissions on Book model: can_view, can_create, can_edit, can_delete
+- Custom permissions on Book model in bookshelf app: can_view, can_create, can_edit, can_delete
-- Views enforce these permissions
+- Views in relationship_app enforce these permissions
 - Groups can be created in Django admin:
   - Editors: can_edit, can_create
   - Viewers: can_view